9 Fun things to do in Tarpon Springs: The Sponge Capital of the World

 If biking is more your style, then you are in luck as Pinellas County is home to one of the top rail trails in the country.
 All over the country abandoned railroads have been transformed into valuable multi purpose recreational paths which can be enjoyed by local and visiting fitness buffs alike.
 The Pinellas trail runs a 50 mile course between Tarpon Springs and St. Petersburg.

 Tarpon is a great place to begin your adventure as this is the more scenic, shady, and (usually) least congested portion of the path.
-There are lots of fun detours along the way including downtown Dunedin, Honeymoon Island Beach, as well as numerous preserves.
+I usually begin in Palm Harbor and bike to Tarpon, which is about a 7 mile one way ride.
+There are lots of fun detours along the way including Main St. Dunedin, Honeymoon Island Beach, as well as numerous preserves.
+Because this path is flat and well-maintained, it’s a great choice for everyone, including beginners.

 Full map of the Pinellas trail